scottnasello/scottnasello.github.io/_posts/2018-10-10-Daily-Habits.md

 ![100 Days Challenge](/images/p90x.png)

-In my defense I didn't really set myself up set up for success.
+In my defense I didn't really set myself up for success.
 For whatever reason my wife and I decided to work out after dinner.
 In some cases we started at 8:30 or 9:00.
+Yes PM.
 Frankly, I'm surprised we made it as far as we did because who has energy for a bunch of nonsense right before bed?

 All lasting habits generally have a reward and there just wasn't much time to enjoy finishing a workout because it was time to go to bed (and do it all over again).